Master of Arts (MA) in Interdisciplinary Latin American Studies

-The M.A. „Interdisciplinary Latin American Studies“ is a research-oriented postgraduate course of study which is intended for students with a first diploma with professional relevance in a relevant course of field.
-It offers the possibility of broadening the studied major on a regionally specific level as well as attaining interdisciplinary competences.
-The course of study, which lasts a total of four semesters, begins in the winter semester.
+The M.A. „Interdisciplinary Latin American Studies“ is a research-oriented postgraduate course of study which is intended for students with a degree in a relevant discipline.
+It offers the possibility of broadening the studied major on a regionally specific level as well as acquiring and developing interdisciplinary skills.
+The course of study, which lasts four semesters, begins in the winter semester.

 At a glance: The M.A. offers: